-Sometimes, large companies have multiple different release management processes even for the same org.
+Sometimes, large companies have multiple different release management processes, even for the same org.
 For one division, they may be using one set of processes and for another division, they could be having a totally different set of processes.
-It is necessary to streamline and standardize the processes across the various sets of users since they are using the same foundation, platform and resources to enable their business.
+It is necessary to streamline and standardize the processes across the various sets of users since they are using the same foundation, platform, and resources to enable their business.
 This can lead to a huge failure in governance.
 Various sets of users need to have visibility into what others are doing.
 For example, multiple developers may need to know that they are modifying the same object.

-From a governance perspective, it is vital to have visibility amongst different developers, accountability for each action and a consistent set of processes amongst the entire team which is supporting the Salesforce ecosystem.
+From a governance perspective, it is vital to have visibility amongst different developers, accountability for each action, and a consistent set of processes amongst the entire team which is supporting the Salesforce ecosystem.

 Customers use multiple systems to manage different sets of requirements.
-It is imperative to have a centralized system to track all the requirements, and at one single place, so that the entire team has visibility into the changes and features requested by the business.
+It is imperative to have a centralized system to track all the requirements, and at one single place so that the entire team has visibility into the changes and features requested by the business.

 Many times enhancements, which are most spoken about, get implemented without considering the total cost of ownership or ROI for the business.
 It is vital to prioritize those requests that would have the most impact on the business.
 It is recommended to have a steering team to review the requirements periodically and prioritize the most impactful changes in the system.

 It is highly recommended to have a regular cadence between business and IT to discuss the changes that should be done to the Salesforce system.
 Business should present the value that will be showcased by each feature request and IT should present the effort required to implement that change.
-Based on the value and the cost for implementing the feature, the steering committee should decide on the new feature changes.
+Based on the value and the cost of implementing the feature, the steering committee should decide on the new feature changes.

 However, business and IT should stay in touch during the entire implementation phase.
 It is necessary for business and IT to keep communicating once the right set of features are decided upon.
 For example, most customers have a 2-week or 4-week sprint cycle.
 If business and IT meet at the end of the sprint cycle to review the changes made by IT, it’s almost guaranteed that IT will not deliver what the business had in mind.
-This is the reason the entire team including QA, business users, and release managers should stay in touch throughout the sprint cycle where the developers demo the latest changes and business users approve the changes throughout the sprint cycle.
+This is the reason the entire team, including QA, business users, and release managers, should stay in touch throughout the sprint cycle where the developers demo the latest changes and business users approve the changes throughout the sprint cycle.
 This requires a mindset shift across the entire organization.